 This one needs to be taken very carefully in the context of your marriage.
 Some couples manage money differently and this might just be that he’s worried about money or something at his work has changed.

-Again, take this in context because there can be other factors which cause money problems.
+Again, take this into context because there can be other factors that cause money problems.

 I’ll Say This Once: Cheating

 Before we go any further, I need to at least mention this as a possibility because some of these signs are going to overlap.
 A lot of the signs are the same.